NCAR/finn/README.md

 #### Stop

 When you are done for the day, you stop container.
-First stop the Jupyter Notebook application started from the container (See next section).
+First stop the Jupyter Notebook application by typing `ctrl+C` in the terminal that started the Notebook.
 Then use following command.

 ```bash
 docker stop finn